-- Salomon has many color options.
+- Many color options.

-- The Speedcross 4 is narrower than the past version.
+- Narrower than the past version.

-- The anti-debris mesh hampers breathability.
+- Anti-debris mesh hampers breathability.

 4. Hoka One One Stinson ATR 4

 Stinson ATR 4 has tightly-packed, 4mm lugs, designed to add stability on challenging terrain.
 The podular outsole design provides further stability.
-For vegan runners, the cements are water-based and unlikely to contain animal by-products.

 The Stinson ATR 4 has a moderate weight of 11.85 oz, so it’s not as light as many trail running shoes.
 Its upper is an open mesh with a breathable design.